Prepare for your career in four years, not five

 Save a year of tuition and start your career sooner.

-Excellent.
+Yes, they do!
 Many students return from their summer internship between junior and senior year with an offer in hand.
 Most

-are typically placed by the end of fall semester their senior year.
+are typically placed by December of their senior year.
 The majority of accounting majors go to Big-4 or large regional accounting firms; others, to large corporations.
 Many of these positions begin the fall after graduation, as firms get ready for their busy season.
 Typically 100 percent of our accounting majors have jobs upon graduation.

 Are there other advantages to completing the 150-hour option?